AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-complete-review-tasks.md

 As a Reviewer, you can mark a review task as complete once you have reviewed all the content and want to notify the Author.
 You can also leave any final comments at this stage.

-Peform the following steps to complete a review task:
+Perform the following steps to complete a review task:

 1. Open the review task assigned to you.
 2. Select **Mark as done** from the top as shown below: